anddis/med4way/README.md

 ### Installation

--To install the current version of `med4way` directly from GitHub, run:
+- To install the current version of `med4way` directly from GitHub, run:
 ```Stata
 net install med4way, from("https://raw.githubusercontent.com/anddis/med4way/master/")
 ```
 from within a web-aware Stata (version 13+).

--For older versions of Stata, download and extract the [zip file](https://github.com/anddis/med4way/archive/master.zip) and then run:
+- For older versions of Stata, download and extract the [zip file](https://github.com/anddis/med4way/archive/master.zip) and then run:
 ```Stata
 net install med4way, from(mydir)
 ```
 from within Stata, where *mydir* is the directory that containes the extracted files.

--After installation, see the help file:
+- After installation, see the help file:
 ```Stata
 help med4way
 ```
--To download in the current working directory the datasets needed to run the example code in the help file, type:
+- To download in the current working directory the datasets needed to run the example code in the help file, type:
 ```Stata
 net get med4way, from("https://raw.githubusercontent.com/anddis/med4way/master/")
 ```